myglesia/Npmcv/README.md

    <directory>_RAW.csv: output data without outliners removed
    <directory>_OUT.csv: the outliners removed from data
 ```
-Each column corresponds to the CV values calculated for each segmented cell in an individual image.
+Columns in `RAW` output corresponds to the CV values calculated for each segmented cell in an individual image.
+Columns in standard output file are grouped by `.lif` file

 # Additional Outputs:
 `<directory>/dapi_seg/<img>_seg.png:`